experimentarium/times/docs/part-1/11-tech-learning.md

 ## Clustered learning

 An interesting variation of ETL is also available in TIMES, namely the case where several technologies use the same key technology (or component), itself subject to learning.
-For instance, table 11.1 lists 11 technologies using the key Gas Turbine technology.
+For instance, {numref}`gas-turbine-tech-cluster` lists 11 technologies using the key Gas Turbine technology.
 As experience builds up for gas the turbine, each of the 11 technologies in the cluster benefits.
 The phenomenon of clustered learning is modeled in TIMES via the following modification of the formulation of the previous section.

 Let $k$ designate the key technology and let $l = 1, 2, ...,L$ designate the set of clustered technologies attached to $k$.
 The approach consists of three steps: